sarahsamorodnitsky/HierarchicalSS_PanCanPanOmics/README.md

 Again, we do not provide the data to run these last three scripts because it is too big to store locally.
 Please email me if you'd like the data we used and it can be sent through another avenue.
 We save both `XYC_V2_WithAge.rda` and `XYC_V2_WithAge_StandardizedPredictors.rda` to this repository so you can begin your analysis here.

-The last two scripts and most of the later ones source `HelperFunctions.R` which contains helper functions used throughout project and analysis.
+The last two scripts and most of the later ones source `HelperFunctions_V2.R` which contains helper functions used throughout project and analysis.

 ## The Gibbs sampler